 Graduated in classical literature, with a cross-curricular thesis on history of the theatre and classical greek literature in Milan, I have obtained a Master's Degree on Organisation and distribution of theatre productions at the Piccolo Teatro/Teatro d’Europa directed by Giorgio Strehler, where I started my career that proceded in other theatres in Milan.
 In 2002 I begun to work for the TST/NT first at the Regional circuit of Piedmont (40 theatres) and then I became the Head of artistic, planning and development department under the directions of Mario Martone and now Valerio Binasco.

-ETC Board Member, General Manager & Artistic Director of Croatian National Theatre Zagreb/Croatia
+ETC Board Member, Former General Manager & Artistic Director of Croatian National Theatre Zagreb/Croatia

 Dubravka Vrgoč started her career as a theatre critic and journalist, and soon afterwards contributed as author and scriptwriter to various TV and radio programmes.
 She completed her studies as dramaturge at the University of Zagreb (Croatia).
 Throughout the last 20 years, she acted as jury or board member of diverse Croatian cultural activities with an international profile such as the “International Puppet Festival”, the Croatian centre of ITI-Unesco, or the “Croatian Drama Festival”.
 Dubravka Vrgoč worked for the Ministry of Foreign Affairs with the Croatian government and as international relations advisor for the cultural department of the City of Zagreb.
 She conducted research projects on “Theatre for the 21st century” in London and in New York, has been invited to numerous meetings and conferences as Croatian cultural expert organised by the Council of Europe or UNESCO and has ever since strongly supported and engaged in youth work, both on a political and artistic level.